CameronCombs578/Knowledge-Base-Combs/content/europe-habitats-animals/europe-birds.md

 ---
-title: Birds' Habitats and Adaptations in the Americas
+title: Birds' Habitats and Adaptations in Europe
 ---
 # Introduction